dahkshari/techdocs/web-writing.md

 >
 > Register for a class by filling out the application in the brochure mailed to you, or you can [register online](/uri "link").

-The question is asked from the readerís point of view, and then answered in the text below the question.
+The question is asked from the reader's point of view, and then answered in the text below the question.
 The blue, underlined text is a link to a hypothetical online registration form (we'll discuss the proper usage of links later).

+#### Pyramid
+The pyramid style is commonly used in newspapers.
+It places the most important content at the top of the article, with the least important at the bottom.
+This format can be used on home pages, press releases, journal articles, memos, and About pages.

+#### List
+The guide you're reading now is an example of the list style.
+It describes in list format the "ten steps toward effective web writing".
+Readers like the list style because it's an intuitive way to inform them of exactly what they're going to read.

+#### Deductive order
+The content starts with a general statement, and then is followed by evidence to support that statement.
+Many scientific and argumentative articles are organized this way.